medavox/articles/star trek redo.md

 * use fewer-to-no examples of an american metaphor -- no big, heavily-armed military organisation with thinly-veiled colonial tendencies
     - no "it's for your own good" and gunboat diplomacy
 * replicators can assemble relatively simple shapes from existing materials -- but they can't perform alchemy; they need the right raw materials, as elemental fusion is prohibitively costly of energy, and probably wasteful

-### Economy

-The Federation is by definition a post-scarcity civilisation; people don't NEED to work, but it is encouraged that everyone contributes to society in a way that pleases them, and/or according to their ability.

-People show a great deal more goodwill and willingness to help others than in the West now.

 Warp Drive and FTL Travel
 -------